0x6d69636b/windows_hardening/README.md

 _Policy Analzyer_ reads out and compares local registry and local policy values to a defined baseline.
 The PolicyRule file from [aha-181](https://github.com/aha-181) contains all rules which are needed to check Group Policy and Registry settings that are defined in the Windows 10 Hardening checklist.

+Policy Analyzer supports the Hardening checklist up to version 0.2.0, additional entries are not yet supported.

 ## Last Update

 Based on Windows 10 Pro 1909